civican/legisinfo/44-1/bills/S-14/bill_text.md

 ### Section 19

+For greater certainty, subsections 17(1) **and (2)** and 18(2) do not prevent the carrying out of agricultural activities by a lessee of public lands in the Park in accordance with their lease.

+> **Explanatory Note**:
+> Existing text of section 19:
+> *Existing Text*:
-For greater certainty, subsections 17(1) and (2) and 18(2) do not prevent the carrying out of agricultural activities by a lessee of public lands in the Park in accordance with their lease.
+> > For greater certainty, subsections 17(1) and 18(2) do not prevent the carrying out of agricultural activities by a lessee of public lands in the Park in accordance with their lease.

 ### Section 21